WallarooLabs/blog.wallaroolabs.com/content/post/spinning-up-a-wallaroo-cluster-is-easy.md

 to send a stream of data to the TCP Source.
 In a realistic batch scenario, this sender could be implemented as a [Connector](https://docs.wallaroolabs.com/book/python/using-connectors.html) that reads a particular file from a remote filesystem or S3.
-For our purposes, we'll simulate this by generating a set number of csv lines on-demand, and then shutting down.
+For our purposes, we'll simulate this by generating a set number of CSV lines on-demand, and then shutting down.

 While the work is being performed, we can take a look at the metrics URL